-The State Job Transition Agreement covers both fixed-term contract and permanent employees.
-The Job Security Foundation (Trygghetsstiftelsen) administers, designs support processes and provides financial support.
-Criteria governing the right to support vary depending on your form of employment and qualifying periods.
+The State Sector Job Transition Agreement covers both fixed-term contract and permanent employees.
+The Job Security Foundation (Trygghetsstiftelsen) administrates, designs support processes and provides financial support.
+Criteria governing qualifying periods for eligibility and the right to support vary depending on your form of employment.

-- state sector universities, higher education institutions or other state agencies in Sweden,
+- a state-sector higher education institution or a state agency in Sweden,

-- foundation-owned universities, such as Jönköping University or Chalmers, as well as some other non-state sector organisations that are members of the Swedish Agency for Government Employers (Arbetsgivarverket).
+- Jönköping University, Chalmers University of Technology and certain other non-governmental organisations that are members of the Swedish Agency for Government Employers.

 If you work for another employer, there may be an equivalent agreement with other terms and conditions.

 Transition support is the measures you are entitled to if you are made redundant or if your fixed-term contract expires.
 Support may consist of help from the Job Security Foundation to find a new job or set up your own company, for example, or individualised measures in the form of training and education.
 It may also include topping up of your unemployment benefit to the level of approximately 80% of your salary or topping up of your salary if you take a new job with a lower salary.

 From 1 October 2022, there is also an option to receive a new form of job transition support from the Swedish Board of Student Finance (CSN).
 This can be granted both during and after employment if you fulfil certain criteria.
 You can use this support for further education.
 For more information, see tsn.se (in Swedish).

 From 1 October 2022, a new basic protection is available if you have been employed for at least one year at the same employer.
 For more information, see www.tsn.se.
 This support is available both during and after employment

 The Job Transition Agreement applies to employees who have been made redundant and to employees whose fixed-term contracts have expired.
 Qualifying periods and forms and levels of support vary.
 Here is a brief summary of what applies in each case.